- About Us

 Providing whatever pain relief is appropriate is a humane and caring thing to do for your pet and this aspect of care is very important to us.

 Please do NOT give over the counter human medications to your cat or dog!
 Medications such as Tylenol, Aleve, Motrin, etc. can cause severe illness and even death!
+Aspirin has a much higher chance of causing gastrointestinal bleeding than safer prescription alternatives.
 ALWAYS ask your veterinary professional before giving any medication to your pet other than what has been prescribed.

 What else do I need to know?